 To prevail on a premises liability claim, you must prove that the defendant — such as the landlord of your residential apartment or the owner of a business — owed you a duty of care and breached that duty, resulting in your injury.
 The level of a property owner’s duty depends on your status when you are injured.
 The three categories of premises liability plaintiffs are:

 - Invitee — You were invited onto the property for a commercial benefit to the owner or possessor, as a shopping mall or grocery store customer, for example.
-The owner has the highest duty of care to invitees, including to periodically inspect the premises for dangerous situations.
+The owner has the highest duty of care to invitees.
+This includes the responsibility to inspect the premises periodically for potentially dangerous conditions.

-- Licensee — You were invited onto the property for a purpose other than commercial — such as if you were a social guest at a party.
-In this case, the owner would be held liable if the person knew or should have known about the hazardous condition and failed to make it safe or warn guests of the dangers, and the guests did not know or have reason to know about the risk.
+- Licensee — You were invited onto the property, but not for the owner’s personal benefit.
+One example is a social guest at a party.
+In these situations, the owner would be held liable if the person knew or should have known about the hazardous condition and failed to make it safe or warn guests of the dangers, and the guests did not know or have reason to know about the risk.

 - Trespasser — Even if you were not invited onto the property, the owner has a basic duty to warn you about dangers that might harm you.

 When we review the facts in your case, we apply them to the relevant law and advise whether the requisite elements exist for a successful premises liability lawsuit.

 Contact a New Jersey premises liability lawyer for a free initial consultation